IndustryEssentials/ymir/README.md

 4. After the service successfully started, YMIR will be available at [http://localhost:12001/](http://localhost:12001/).
 If you need to **stop the service**, run the command: `bash ymir.sh stop`

-5. The default initial user is Super Administrator, the username and password are set as follows.
+5. The default initial user is super administrator, you can check account and password through the .env file under the project path and modify it before deployment.
+It is recommended to change the password through the user management interface after the service deployment is completed.
 <div align="left">
   <img src="https://github.com/IndustryEssentials/ymir-images/blob/main/doc_images/first_admin.png" width="600"/>
   <div>&nbsp;</div>